WPTT/WPThemeReview/.github/CONTRIBUTING.md

 (and don't remove the existing line within the `<php>` block.)

+Secondly, you'll need to adjust the `bootstrap` line `bootstrap="./vendor/squizlabs/php_codesniffer/tests/bootstrap.php"` in your own `phpunit.xml` file to point to the location where you have PHPUnit installed.

 Once you've done that, both running the sniffs as well as the unit tests should work correctly.

 ## Writing and running unit tests